foges/aml/README.md

  - Before calling any math-heavy functions, you need to initialize a handle and pass it around (the handle primarily carries other CUDA handles)
- - Functions never return new arrays, you always need to initialize it manually
+ - Functions never return new arrays, you always need to initialize them manually

 # Example